alphagov/govuk-design-system-backlog/docs/contribution_and_assurance/How to organise and run a design system working group review session.md

 ## Week 5 - Share outcomes

 - Share session notes with the people in the team who are supporting the contributions that were reviewed.
 They should go through the notes, and write a summary to send to the working group within one week.
-- Once you have received the summaries, email the working group [using this template]() to confirm the outcomes and ask for their feedback on the process.
+- Once you have received the summaries, email the working group to confirm the outcomes and ask for their feedback on the process.
-- Some departments cannot access Google docs, so attach a PDF including the detailed [review session notes]() including a summary of decisions and recommendations (to publish in GitHub).
+- Some departments cannot access Google docs, so attach a PDF including the detailed review session notes including a summary of decisions and recommendations (to publish in GitHub).
-- If there are no more changes, publish the recommendations in the first comment of the Github thread for the contribution in the [Community backlog]().
+- If there are no more changes, publish the recommendations in the first comment of the Github thread for the contribution in the [Community backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1).